tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

    - execution order when a constructor is called
      1. other constructor call — if the first line of the constructor calls a second constructor, then the second constructor runs before the body of this constructor.
      1. implicit field initialization — all data fields are initialized to their default values (0 , `false` , or `null`)
-     1. explicit field initialization and initialization blocks — all field initializers and initialization blocks are executed, in the order in which they occur in the class declaration
+     1. explicit field initialization and initialization blocks — all field initializers and initialization blocks are executed, in the order they appear in the class declaration
      1. the rest — The body of the constructor is executed.
    - encapsulation
      - getter, setter — `private` data field with `public` accessor and mutator
      - return clone for mutable objects — If you need to return a reference to a mutable object, return a clone
    - destructor
      - garbage collection — Java does automatic garbage collection, does not support destructors
-     - `Object::finalize` — The `finalize` method will be called before the garbage collector sweeps away the object, but do not rely on, since cannot know when this method will be called, deprecated in JDK 9
+     - `Object::finalize` deprecated since JDK 9 and `java.lang.ref.PhantomReference` -- see [JVM](./JVM.md#Reference), and javadoc of `Object::finalize` tbd
-     - `Runtime::addShutdownHook`
+     - `Runtime::addShutdownHook` -- for JVM

 1. access modifiers
    - `public` — no access limit